“‘Cause I’m as free as a bird nowAnd this bird you cannot change!”

 The same goes for Strategy.

-We’re trained to be vigilant for what’s in front:
+Many of us are trained to be vigilant for what’s in front:

 market shifts, competitors, new technologies,